 - Not all recyclable items are accepted in single stream.
 Only the select items listed above can be sorted at the Material Recovery Facility (MRF).
 Styrofoam and plastic film are just two recyclable materials not accepted.
 Grocery and department stores accept plastic bags for recycling.
 Please watch Ziploc's video to learn why plastic bags and plastic film are not acceptable for single stream recycling.
 Visit A Bag's Life for details about recycling plastic bags and other plastic films.

-- Batteries – Household, cell, and auto.
+- Batteries – Household cell and auto batteries.